skydoves/ColorPickerView/README.md

 ```

 ### ColorListener
-`ColorListener` is invoked when tapped by a user or selected a position by a function.
+`ColorListener` is triggered when a user taps the `ColorPickerView` or when a position is selected using a function.

 ```java
 colorPickerView.setColorListener(new ColorListener() {
     @Override